-Too many caregivers providing help for a person requiring Long Term Health Care are not qualified to provide that help.
+Too many caregivers providing help for a person requiring long-term health care are not qualified to provide that help.
 Many of these caregivers are unpaid family members.
-This creates an additional burden on the caregiver as it impacts their lifestyle and family, finances and health.
-About 80 percent of care at home is provided by unpaid caregivers and may include an array of emotional, financial, nursing, social, homemaking, and other services according to the US Department of Health and Human Services.
+Taking on a caregiver's role creates an additional burden on that person as it impacts their lifestyle and family, finances, and health.
+Their lack of training also places the care recipient in danger, not to mention the stress and anxiety the caregiver must face themselves.

-There are an estimated 43.5 million unpaid caregivers in the U.S., many taking care of older adults with multiple chronic conditions.
+New research reveals that the number of unpaid caregivers in the United States in 2020 grew by 9.5 million over the past five years to a total of 53 million.
+These unpaid caregivers are taking care of older adults with multiple chronic conditions.
 Traditionally, caregiving involved helping a person with basic daily activities.
 But the work has grown more demanding.
 They perform routine nursing work such as draining catheters.
 Caregivers also help loved ones navigate the healthcare system.

 "Despite the value of their work, these unpaid caregivers often lack the skills and support needed to properly care for their loved ones.
 And as the medical complexity of patient cases escalates, so do concerns about safety," wrote Elizabeth Whitman in her this article.

 An answer for many is to plan before any caregiving is required.
-First, understand the risk of needing Long-Term Care is high.
-As medical science gets better we live longer.
-The financial costs and burdens of aging will impact your savings and create physical, emotional and financial burdens on loved ones.
-Affordable Long-Term Care Insurance will provide the resources for quality caregivers and reduce the burden placed on family.
+First, understand the risk of needing long-term health care is high.
+As medical science gets better, we live longer.
+The financial costs and burdens of aging will impact your savings and create physical, emotional, and financial burdens on loved ones.
+Affordable Long-Term Care Insurance will provide the resources for quality caregivers and reduce the burden placed on the family.

 Experts say the best time to plan is well before retirement.
 As you are saving money in your 401k and IRA finding a way to protect the money and have a plan to reduce the family burden is perhaps common sense ... but the main fail to plan until it is too late.